-For those who have stumbled across this blog because of its content, Stuart is a former leader of the BC Green Party, prominent activist for electoral reform, active NDP member and lecturer in History and International Studies at Simon Fraser University.
+For those who have stumbled across this blog because of its content, Stuart is a former leader of the BC Green Party, prominent activist for electoral reform, active NDP member and lecturer in History and International Studies at Simon Fraser University and Liberal Studies at the BC Institute of Technology.
 His full bio is posted here and his CV can be found here.

 In addition, the site contains a variety of articles on politics, culture and religion that have been grouped into a few categories.
 For the whole blog in order of publication, check out the Latest Articles page.